hypo69/hypo/pytest/gemini/src/product/README.md

 2.  **Save:** Save the file as a Python file (e.g., `test_product.py`).
 3.  **Run pytest:**  Open a terminal in the directory containing `test_product.py` and run `pytest`.

-This revised example demonstrates a much more robust and practical approach to writing `pytest` tests for Python code, but it depends on you providing the actual functions from `product.py`.
+This revised example demonStartes a much more robust and practical approach to writing `pytest` tests for Python code, but it depends on you providing the actual functions from `product.py`.
 Remember to install the required libraries:
 ```bash
 pip install pytest hypothesis
 ```